Frequently Asked Questions

 Full-time enrollment is typically required for financial aid, scholarships, housing, and visa compliance.
 Students who need to enroll half-time or part-time for any reason should contact the relevant offices to determine how their funding or other arrangements might be impacted.
 Students who wish to take more than 18 credits must receive written approval from their Program Director.
 Credits over 18 will be charged at the per-credit rate. - What is PUBH 1010 First-Year Experience?

-- I’m a First-Year student interested in a dual degree program.
+- I’m interested in a dual degree program.
 What should I do to prepare?

 - Plan ahead!
 To apply to the SPH dual degree programs, students must: